Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Pauli Manipulation Detection

 \end{definition}

 \Cref{def:PMD2} implies that corrupting any code-state $\ket{\psi_1}$ with any non-identity Pauli $E$, leads to a state which is near-orthogonal to the code-space:

 For all code-states $\ket{\psi_2}\in \Pi$.
 In a sense, this suggests that one can check if a given code-state was perturbed by a Pauli, without corrupting it.
 We make this connection precise in \Cref{claim:pmdapproximation}.
-The main result of this section is a construction of PMDs from ``pairwise-detectable" sets of stabilizer codes, which we instantiate with the purity testing codes (PTCs) from \cite{barnum2002authentication}:
+Subsequently, we prove our main result on the construction of PMDs from ``pairwise-detectable" sets of stabilizer codes.